MananDhiman/Code-Snippets/Web-Dev/HTML-CSS-JS/html.md

 * action = sends data to this url
 * method = get / post.
 Post for sensitive data

+# Header and Footer
+Semantic tags, describe meaning to web browser and developer.
+Organise content

 input types:

 ```html